I write articles about fish care, focusing especially on diseases and stress.

 - Dinospores phase.
 The dinospores are the product of the divisions of the previous phase.
 If dinospores don't find a new host, they die within 24 to 36 hours.

-The life cycle is completed in ten to fourteen days at a temperature of 23 to 25 degrees.
+The life cycle is completed in 10 to 14 days at a temperature of 23 to 25 degrees.

-Treatments are commonly comprised of copper salts.
+Treatments commonly involve copper salts.
 Since not all fish tolerate this type of medication, take caution before applying.
 Here are some other alternatives:

 - Quinine salts or methylene blue.

 - Some species of the parasite also obtain energy through photosynthesis.
-Try to cover the aquarium, which can lend to the weakening of the parasite.
+Try to cover the aquarium, which can help weaken the parasite.

 - Increasing the temperature of the water can also help with treatment because the parasite's life cycle is accelerated through the heat.